buserror/mii_emu/libmui/README.md

 ## Standard File
 It has the classic 'Open' a file dialog.
 Haven't needed the other one. yet.
    - Could do with a 'Save' dialog (TODO).
    - Maybe a 'period correct' way to handle previously visited folders...
+Currently it can same the last folder you visited *per file type*.
+   - You can use arrow keys, page/up down, and you can even typehead to the file you want, like in the old days.

 ## Resource Manager
 Nope!
 Not there; I'd need some sort of ResEdit and stuff -- and now that is *ONE* Feature Creep Too Far thank you very much.
 I have a vague idea of making some sort of MessagePack format for resources, but that's for another day.